-Online chess is more convenient for beginners since it is more accessible, the analysis is simple with computers, and writing chess notations isn’t required.
+Online chess is more convenient for beginners since it is more accessible, the analysis is simple with computers, and writing chess notations is also not required.

-Over-the-board chess is better for competitors since there are many cheaters online and longer time formats are more competitive.
+Over-the-board chess on the other hand is better for competitors since there are many cheaters online and longer time formats are more competitive.

 As someone who has experience with both of these mediums I think I can make a fair opinion, although you are welcome to think for yourself.
 These are just my thoughts and you can make your own insights adding to my arguments.

 With all of that in mind, let’s begin.

 Why is online chess much more convenient for players?

 Playing chess online is much more convenient than over-the-board since it can be accessed anywhere without buying any products, the chess notations are automatically recorded, the profiles of the opponents can be easily viewed, and the analysis is simple with computer evaluations.